HardwareGeiler/WinOptiKit/README.md

 ## Usage

-1. **Download:** Clone or download the Release to your PC.
-Place it in the C: drive of the fresh or already installed Windows.
-Extract the folder.
+1. **Download:** Download the release to your PC, place it in the C: drive of the freshly installed or already installed Windows, and then extract the folder.

-2. **Installation:** After installing Windows, Follow the provided instructions for each file to tweak settings and apply optimizations.
+2. **Usage:** Follow the provided instructions for each file to tweak settings and apply optimizations.

 3. **Resourceful Utilities:** Explore the folders to access open-source tools that can further enhance your Windows experience.